MaheepChaudhary/Stand-Alone_Self-Attention/readme.md

 # **Implementation of Stand-Alone Self-Attention Research Paper**
 ## **Introduction**
-This part contains the implementation of the Stand-alone self attention model in tensorflow.
+This part contains the implementation of the [Stand-alone self attention research paper](https://arxiv.org/pdf/1906.05909.pdf) in tensorflow.
 This is divided into parts as:-
 **readme**
 **attention** containg the module of attention stem and attention(used in convolutions core blocks)